-- o Commencement of criminal action: The time period starts when the criminal action has commenced. - General rule: It is the general rule that the criminal action is deemed to commence with the filing of the very first accusatory instrument (People v Stiles, 70 NY2d 765 [1987]; People v Sinistaj, 67 NY2d 236 [1986]; People v Brown, 23 AD3d 703 [3d Dept 2005]; People v Dearstyne, 215 AD2d 864 [3d Dept 1995]; see CPL 1.20 [17] [defining commencement of the criminal action as the filing of the first accusatory]). - Dismissal of original charges: Unless otherwise provided, this rule governs even if the original charges are dismissed (People v Osgood, 52 NY2d 37 [1980]). - This rule applies even if the very first accusatory is a simplified traffic information since, under the 2020 amendment, is an offense subject to 30.30 dismissal (CPL 30.30 [1] [e]; see People v May, 29 Misc 3d 1 [App Term 2010] [holding that prior to the January 1, 2020 amendments, a simplified traffic information does not commence a criminal action for 30.30 purposes because of the inapplicability of 30.30 to traffic violations]; but see CPL 30.30 [7] [c] [criminal action commences with first appearance on appearance ticket]). - Superseding accusatory: Unless otherwise provided, this rule applies even if the original accusatory is "superseded" by a new accusatory (People v Sanasie, 238 AD2d 186 [1st Dept 1997]). - Different charges: Unless otherwise provided, this rule applies even if the new charges replacing the old charges allege a different crime, so long as the new accusatory directly derives from the incident charged in the initial accusatory.
-Once a criminal action commences, the action includes the filing of any new accusatory instrument directly deriving from the initial one.
-(CPL 1.20 [16];
+- o Commencement of criminal action: The period starts when the criminal action has commenced. - o General rule: It is the general rule that the criminal action is deemed to commence with the filing of the very first accusatory instrument (People v Stiles, 70 NY2d 765 [1987]; People v Sinistaj, 67 NY2d 236 [1986]; People v Brown, 23 AD3d 703 [3d Dept 2005]; People v Dearstyne, 215 AD2d 864 [3d Dept 1995]; see CPL 1.20 [17] [defining commencement of the criminal action as the filing of the first accusatory]).

-People v Farkas, 16 NY3d 190 [2011]; see People v Chetrick, 255 AD2d 392 [2d Dept 1998] [acts "so closely related and connected in point of time and circumstance of commission as to constitute a single criminal incident"]; see also People v Nelson, 68 AD3d 1252 [3d Dept 2009] ["To the extent that 'the felony complaint subsequently filed indictment allege[d] separate and distinct criminal transactions, the speedy trial time clock commence[d] to run upon the filing of the indictment with respect to the new charges'"]; People v Bigwarfe, 128 AD3d 1170 [3d Dept 2015] [counts two and three of the superseding indictment should not be dismissed as they allege a separate and distinct drug transaction from the one alleged in the felony complaint; count one, however, was required to be dismissed as it did directly derive from the felony complaint].)
+- Dismissal of original charges: Unless otherwise provided, this rule governs even if the original charges are dismissed (People v Osgood, 52 NY2d 37 [1980]). - Simplified traffic information: This rule applies even if the first accusatory is a simplified traffic information since a traffic offense is subject to 30.30 dismissal (CPL 30.30 [1] [e]; see People v May, 29 Misc 3d 1 [App Term 2010] [holding that prior to the January 1, 2020 amendments, a simplified traffic information does not commence a criminal action for 30.30 purposes because of the inapplicability of 30.30 to traffic violations]). - Note, however, that where an appearance ticket has been issued, the criminal action commences with the defendant's first appearance, not with the filing of the first accusatory (see CPL 30.30 [7] [c]). - Superseding accusatory: Unless otherwise provided, this rule applies even if the original accusatory is "superseded" by a new accusatory (People v Sanasie, 238 AD2d 186 [1st Dept 1997]). - Different charges: Unless otherwise provided, this rule applies even if the new charges replacing the old charges allege a different crime, so long as the new accusatory directly derives from the incident charged in the initial accusatory.
+Once a criminal action commences, the action includes the filing of any new accusatory instrument directly deriving from the incident upon which the criminal action is based (CPL 1.20 [16]; People v Farkas, 16 NY3d 190 [2011]; see People v Chetrick, 255 AD2d 392 [2d Dept 1998] [acts "so closely related and connected in point of time and circumstance of commission as to constitute a single criminal incident"]; see also People v Nelson, 68 AD3d 1252 [3d Dept 2009] ["To the extent that 'the felony complaint and subsequently filed indictment allege[d] separate and distinct criminal transactions, the speedy trial time clock commence[d] to run upon the filing of the indictment with respect to the new charges"; People v Bigwarfe, 128 AD3d 1170 [3d Dept 2015] [counts two and three of the superseding indictment should not be dismissed as they allege a separate and distinct drug transaction from the one alleged in the felony complaint; count one, however, was required to be dismissed as it did directly derive from the felony complaint].)